-Step 1 - Explain the desired behaviour to the child and re-direct if necessary, warning of consequences if better choices are not made.
+Warning - Explain the desired behaviour to the child and re-direct if necessary, warning of consequences if better choices are not made.

-Step 2 - Re-set or Re-direction - may be recorded by classteacher on behaviour log.
+Step 1 - Yellow Card Re-set or Re-direction - may be recorded by classteacher on behaviour log.
 Time Out (usually in another room/area of the playground) may be used

-Step 3 - Red Card - appropriate consequence determined, parents contacted, headteacher alerted, behaviour recorded in behaviour log
+Step 2 - Red Card - appropriate consequence/involvement determined, parents contacted, behaviour recorded in CPOMS behaviour log